Craft n' Connect

 This helped create a benchmark for what our game needed to address before moving to the next phases.

 Our prototype also revealed certain problems and inconsistencies, mainly pertaining to the comprehension of gameplay, and instructions.
+Instructions were not being prioritised during this stage, leading to the comprehension problems we faced.

 Goals: